RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 Alright, so the assembly is just a tiny bit cryptic.

 Integer division is rather slow on modern CPUs.
-Since the compiler knows the dividend, it used a trick to replace the integer division with other operations.
+Since the compiler statically knows we divide by 31, it used a trick to replace the integer division instruction with a faster sequence of operations to compute the division.
 Even though there are a lot of instructions, this is pretty fast:

 ```
                     low       expected       high